How to make pretty DIY Doily Placemats or Crafts Using a Circle Craft Paper Punch.

 I like my Thanksgiving table to have brown accents – I think it makes the table warm and cozy with rustic simple touches from nature.
 I used Kraft paper while making doily placemats, but you could also use brown paper grocery bags.

-Once I made one, I was pretty excited and wanted to test it out using different types of paper.
+Once I made one doily, I was pretty excited and wanted to test it out using different types of paper.
 Scrapbook, wall, and Kraft paper work beautifully.

-While playing with the papers, I found that one set of glass dinner plates can take on a whole new personality for every holiday or dinner party simply by using a different pattern of paper.
+While playing with the decorative papers, I found that one set of glass dinner plates can take on a whole new personality for every holiday or dinner party simply by using a different pattern of paper as the placemat.
 Use one or layer two different size placemats as I did here for added interest.

 For this Christmas place setting, I typed in my guests’ initials in monogram form on my computer and printed and cut them out.
 When placed on top of the circle punched scrapbook paper placemat- it acts as an elegant plate place card when the glass plate is set on top.